mzur/webdev/lesson-6/README.md

  },
 ```

-Now these annotations must be drawn whenever a new image is displayed, which happens in the `updateImage()` method of the component.
+These annotations must be drawn whenever a new image is displayed, which happens in the `updateImage()` method of the component.
 But first we need to import a few additional OpenLayers resources:

 ```diff
  import Draw from 'ol/interaction/Draw';